NMFES/test-products-manager/README.md

 # test-products-manager
-Simple test task given me from employer to do
+Simple test task given to me from employer to do